Gh14Cc10/ABAP2GSHEET/README.md

 # Minimum Requirements

 - This functionality is only available for SAP NetWeaver starting from AS ABAP 7.40 SP08 (Note 2043775 must be applied)
+- As a prerequisite the system administrator needs authorizations to create OAuth 2.0 Client Configurations.
+Make sure that the system administrator has the authorization S_OA2C_ADM with at least the activities 01, 02 and 03 in the AS ABAP system.
+- Make sure that the end users who should be allowed to use the new OAuth 2.0 Client have the required authorizations assigned.
+During execution of OAuth 2.0 flows there is a check of the authorization object “S_OA2C_USE”.
+This authorization object has two fields “PROFILE” and “ACTVT”.
+Set the authorization field values as follows:

+S_OA2C_USE
+PROFILE       = Z_GOOGLE_CL_PROFILE
+ACTVT           = 16

 # Download and Installation